2013 World Yo-Yo Contest: 3A

 Following a win at the 2012 US National Yo-Yo Competition, Patrick Borgerding came into the 3A finals.
 He challenged two-time defending champion Hank Freeman, but fell short.
 Hank Freeman completed a routine with only two minor mistakes—a record for the division—and secured his third consecutive World Title.

 4A

 Every player had at least one major deduction.
 After defending champion Rei Iwakura got thirteen major deductions, Michael Nakamura to take the World Title.
 Chun Hin Chan became the first player outside of the United States or Japan to finish top-3 in the 4A division.

 5A

 Takeshi Matsuura came in first place, earning his fifth world title in the 5A division.
-In second place was 2007 5A World Champion Tyler Severance, and in third place was 2011 5A US National Chamption Samm Scott.
+In second place was 2007 5A World Champion Tyler Severance, and in third place was 2011 5A US National Champion Samm Scott.

 The judging system awarded Matsuura's tricks with a near-perfect score of 95.1, more than 20 points above the runner-up's score of 73.0.